segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

-# How to Build a Website
+# How to Build a Website!
 ## Part 1: Building Basics

  - [Introduction](#introduction)